spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 To resolve this issue, remove the Ocean Controller Version 1 replicas.

+###  Helm install Fails with Parse Error

+Help install fails with parse error at `(ocean-kubernetes-controller/templates/_helpers.tpl:320): unclosed acti`

+To resolve this issue: Make sure your `helm` version is **3.12.0** or above.
+If not, update helm and try again.

 ## Ocean Controller for **AWS K8s** Does Not Report Heartbeat to Ocean Cluster

 If your Ocean Controller for **AWS K8s** is not reporting a heartbeat to the Ocean cluster, use this troubleshooter to resolve the issue.
 Complete each step according to the sequence.